 - Help your grad get noticed - If you don’t have the time to look through your network together, then writing a short-but-sweet LinkedIn recommendation is perfect.
 And it may not cost a lot but it’s sure to be something they didn’t know they needed.

 But there are some gifts you just can’t give.
 ArcVida is ready to help your graduate-to-be enter the workforce head-on.
 ArcVida's programs are designed to help find the best fit for anyone’s career trajectory.
-We start with a conversation (with the graduate!) to learn about their goals and needs - and set a strategy for how to started.
+We start with a conversation (with the graduate!) to learn about their goals and needs and set a strategy for how to start.
 After an initial call, we’ll be able to recommend a program that will best suit career goals!

 Published on 5/13/2021